-Our Corporate Governance Statement describes Hyflux's corporate governance policies and practices in its application of the corporate governance principles as set out in the Singapore Code of Corporate Governance issued by the Monetary Authority of Singapore and we believe that this forms a sound platform for supporting good corporate governance practices.
+The Group subscribes to the Singapore Code of Corporate Governance issued by the Monetary Authority of Singapore ("Code") and believes that this forms a sound platform for supporting good corporate governance practices.

 Principle 1: The Board’s Conduct of Affairs